Poll: Facing Extreme Weather is Changing Americans’ Views About Need for Climate Change Action

 About the Robert Wood Johnson Foundation

-The Robert Wood Johnson Foundation (RWJF) is committed to improving health and health equity in the United States.
-In partnership with others, we are working to develop a Culture of Health rooted in equity that provides every individual with a fair and just opportunity to thrive, no matter who they are, where they live, or how much money they have.
+For more than 45 years the Robert Wood Johnson Foundation has worked to improve health and health care.
+We are working alongside others to build a national Culture of Health that provides everyone in America a fair and just opportunity for health and wellbeing.
 For more information, visit www.rwjf.org.
 Follow the Foundation on Twitter at www.rwjf.org/twitter or on Facebook at www.rwjf.org/facebook.